JamesPatrickGill/mos-6502-rusted/README.md

 ### Changing the program

-The emulator is preloaded with a square root program (**_that is broken - if anyone wants to it, debugging would be much appreciated_**).
+The emulator is preloaded with a square root program that square roots 64 (0x0040) stored in this is stored across the first two bytes of memory 0x0000 holding the high byte and 0x0001 holding the low byte.
+The root is then stored on 0x0010 and the remainder in 0x0011.
 There is also a function the performs 3 multipled by 10 using repeated addition but this is commented out.

 To use your own program, it must be in object code and passed to the `mos_6502_emulator` function.
 Then rerunning the emulator with `cargo run` should show the program loaded into the ram on page 80. **Note:** As the emulator debugger shows pages 0 and 80 of the ram, it is recommended to use the 0 page for variables so you can actually see something happen as 80 is where the program is read into.